John W. Hopkins: Early life

-John William Hopkins was born on June 3, 1953, in Johnstown, New York, the only son of a mechanic.
+John William Hopkins was born on June 3, 1953, in Johnstown, New York, with 2 brothers Jimmy and Donny along with a sister Nancy.
 Little is known about his childhood, but at some point during his adolescence, he expressed a desire to join the state police, but eventually gave up on the idea.
 According to friends and acquaintances of Hopkins, he enjoyed cruising along the New York State Thruway and stopping by college towns in his Chevy Nova, often wearing a cowboy hat and a military coat in an attempt to pass himself off as a trooper.
 Most concerningly, he appeared to have an unhealthy obsession with knives, often carrying several on his person in various knife sheaths.

 Murders

-Hopkins' first confirmed victim was 19-year-old college student Joanne Pecheone, whom he abducted on January 12, 1972 while she was walking through an isolated wooded path towards her apartment in East Utica.
+Hopkins' first confirmed victim was 19-year-old college student Joanne Pecheone, whom he abducted on January 12, 1972, while she was walking through an isolated wooded path towards her apartment in East Utica.
 He then bound and gagged Pecheone, cut off her bra with his knife, before raping and eventually stabbing her numerous times.
 As he was walking away from the crime scene, Hopkins was spooked off by a boy driving a snowmobile, who caused him to flee in the nearby woods.
 That same boy later found Pecheone's body, and quickly notified the authorities.
 One of the first responders to the scene, Lt.
 Raymond Pecheone, later had to be removed from the case, as it was discovered that Joanne was his niece.
 Despite eyewitness testimonies, Hopkins was not considered a suspect in her murder at the time, and Pecheone's death became a cold case.

 On the night July 24 to 25, 1976, Hopkins passed by a donut shop in Gloversville, from where he abducted 17-year-old Cecelia Genatiempo.
 He then drove her to an isolated section of railroad tracks in Mohawk, where he subsequently raped and then stabbed her multiple times, before burying the body in a shallow grave.
 Genatiempo's decomposing body was found three months later by hunters who were passing by the area.

 His final confirmed victim was 17-year-old Sherrie Ann Carville, a teenager from Johnstown whom he kidnapped from a bar in Johnstown on October 22, 1978.
 He drove her to his father's property, where he proceeded to rape and stab her multiple times, before leaving the body to rot in the field.
 It was discovered a year later, and another man, 32-year-old Albert J. Baird, was arrested for the crime after allegedly confessing that he was the one who had killed her.
 He spent six months in detention before authorities cleared him of suspicion.